kendall-dwyre/Simulated-Construction-Project/README.md

 - `Project_Completed`: A binary variable indicating whether the project was completed (1) or not (0).
 - `Final_Cost`: The final cost of the project, calculated as the sum of material and labor costs, with additional costs for delays and change orders.

-### Analysis Process
+### Analyze Phase

-1. **Data Preprocessing**: The dataset was first prepared by generating the `Final_Cost` variable, which combines material costs, labor costs, delay penalties, and client change orders to simulate the true cost of a construction project.
+In the Analyze phase, we apply machine learning models to uncover insights and identify key factors impacting project outcomes.

-2. **Predicting Final Cost**:
+1. **Predicting Final Cost**:
-    - A **Random Forest Regressor** was trained using features such as `Material_Cost`, `Labor_Cost`, `Delay_Days`, `Supplier_Reliability`, and others to predict the final cost of each project.
+   - A **Random Forest Regressor** was trained using features such as `Material_Cost`, `Labor_Cost`, `Delay_Days`, and `Supplier_Reliability`.
-    - The model was evaluated using the **Mean Absolute Error (MAE)** and the **R² Score**.
-    - The **R² Score** was found to be **0.969**, indicating the model explained a significant portion of the variance in project costs, with an average error of around **$3,171**.
+   - The model was evaluated using **Mean Absolute Error (MAE)** and the **R² Score**.
+It achieved an **R² Score** of **0.969**, with an average error of **$3,171**.

-3. **Classifying Project Completion**:
+2. **Classifying Project Completion**:
-    - A **Logistic Regression** classifier was trained to predict whether a project would be completed (binary classification).
+   - A **Logistic Regression** classifier was trained to predict project completion.
-    - The model used similar features as those for the cost prediction and was evaluated using **Accuracy**, **Precision**, **Recall**, and the **F1 Score**.
-    - The model achieved an **Accuracy** of **52.67%**, with a **Precision** of **48.70%**, a **Recall** of **40.29%**, and an **F1 Score** of **44.09%**.
-These results indicate moderate performance in predicting project completion, with room for improvement.
+   - It achieved an **Accuracy** of **52.67%**, with a **Precision** of **48.70%**, a **Recall** of **40.29%**, and an **F1 Score** of **44.09%**.
+While these results show moderate performance, opportunities exist for improvement through further refinement of the model or additional data.

-### Insights from the Data

-#### 1. **Predicting Final Costs**:
-   - The ability to accurately predict project costs is crucial in construction management.
-The **Random Forest Regressor** performed well, with a high **R² Score** of **0.969**.
-This means the model is able to predict final costs with high accuracy using the available features.
-   - **Material Costs** and **Labor Costs** were found to be the strongest predictors of the final cost, as expected, with delays and change orders adding variability to the final cost prediction.
-   - Insights from this model can help construction managers plan budgets more effectively, mitigate the risks of cost overruns, and adjust resource allocation before it's too late.

-#### 2. **Project Completion Classification**:
-   - The Logistic Regression model showed moderate success in predicting whether a project would be completed based on factors like delays, material costs, and supplier reliability.
-   - The **Recall** score (40.29%) shows that the model was able to identify around 40% of projects that were not completed, although improvements could be made to increase its accuracy.
-   - This model could be enhanced with additional data or more complex algorithms, such as ensemble methods, to provide more actionable insights for stakeholders regarding project success likelihood.

-### Why These Insights are Important
-- **Cost Management**: Accurately predicting the final cost of projects helps businesses like Mammoth Built stay within budget and avoid unexpected financial strain.
-With data-driven predictions, project managers can make better decisions about when and how to allocate resources, secure materials, and manage labor costs.

-- **Risk Mitigation**: Predicting whether a project is likely to be completed on time can provide early warnings for potential delays.
-This enables proactive measures to avoid penalties, improve supplier management, and address risks like weather disruptions.

-- **Operational Efficiency**: Insights from both cost prediction and project completion modeling allow for more streamlined operations, minimizing wasted resources, and improving the overall profitability of the business.
+### Improve Phase
+In the Improve phase, we leverage the findings from the Analyze phase to enhance business processes.
+- **Cost Management**: The predictive model for final costs can help reduce cost overruns by allowing project managers to forecast budget needs more accurately and make data-driven decisions on resource allocation.
+- **Risk Mitigation**: The classification model helps identify potential project delays early, allowing managers to take corrective action and minimize the impact of disruptions such as supply risks and weather.

+### Control Phase
+To sustain the improvements, we can implement ongoing monitoring systems that use these machine learning models to continuously predict project costs and completion likelihood.
+Automating these processes ensures that the insights remain actionable throughout the project lifecycle, maintaining Six Sigma levels of control over variance in project outcomes.

 ### Conclusion
-This project demonstrates the power of data science and machine learning in optimizing construction project management.
-By leveraging predictive models, construction companies can reduce uncertainty, manage risks, and improve their decision-making processes, ultimately leading to more successful and profitable projects.
+By following Six Sigma's DMAIC methodology, this project demonstrates how data-driven approaches can optimize construction management.
+Predictive models enhance decision-making by reducing uncertainty around costs and completion timelines, ultimately improving profitability and efficiency for construction companies.

 ---